ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/materialized-postgresql.md

 - Setting `wal_level`to `logical` and `max_replication_slots` to at least `2` in the postgresql config file.

-- A table with engine `MaterializePostgreSQL` must have a primary key - the same as a replica identity index (default: primary key) of a postgres table (See [details on replica identity index](../../database-engines/materialize-postgresql.md#requirements)).
+- A table with engine `MaterializedPostgreSQL` must have a primary key - the same as a replica identity index (default: primary key) of a postgres table (See [details on replica identity index](../../database-engines/materialize-postgresql.md#requirements)).

 - Only database `Atomic` is allowed.